 To sidestep keyword targeting missteps and truly connect with your audience:

-• Invest in keyword research tools like Google Keyword Planner, Ahrefs, or SEMrush to gather data on search volume, competition, and relevance.
+• Invest in keyword research tools like Google Keyword Planner, Ahrefs, or Semrush to gather data on search volume, competition, and relevance.

 • Don’t rely solely on high-volume keywords.
 They might bring in traffic, but not necessarily conversion-ready traffic.